paed01/bpmn-elements/docs/Extend.md

 # Extend by overriding behaviour

 First off define your own type function.
-The requirements are that it should return an instance of `Activity` with a behaviour function.
+The type function will receive the activity definition and the current context and is required to return an instance of `Activity` with behaviour functionality, i.e. an api with an execute function.

-The type function will receive the type data from the source context.
-The behaviour function will receive the Activity instance and the workflow context when the activity executes.
+The behaviour function or class will receive the Activity instance and the context when the activity executes.

 To complete execution the broker must publish an `execute.completed` message, or an `execute.error` message if things went sideways.